 If you want to let out your home for private holiday rentals, you must always follow the guidelines established by the municipality in which you live.
 The information on this page refers primarily to the rules in the City of Amsterdam.
 For other towns and cities in the Amsterdam Area, please check with your local municipality.

 Holiday rentals in Amsterdam

-In Amsterdam, only the principal occupier is permitted to rent out a property, and holiday rental must only happen occasionally – people can’t rent out their home on a permanent, commercial basis.
+Only the principal occupier is permitted to rent out a property and you must be registered at the address.
+Holiday rental must only happen occasionally – people can’t rent out their home on a permanent, commercial basis.
 The guidelines are in place to ensure that holiday rentals are conducted safely, honestly and without causing problems for neighbours and other residents.
 People renting out their home but failing to adhere to the regulations risk being fined, having to pay back outstanding tourist tax or even having to vacate their home.

 Read the City of Amsterdam's full regulations for private holidy rentals.
 A summary is provided below.

 - Only the principal occupier is permitted to rent out the property.

 - Renting out your home a few times a year, for example while you’re on holiday yourself, is generally permitted, if all other guidelines are followed.
 The maximum of days for which a private holiday let is permitted is 30 nights per calendar year.
 If you rent out your property for more than 30 days per year, you are regarded as engaging in commercial activity, and commercial rental of your home is not permitted.
 Renting out part of your home for more than 30 days a year (thus letting it on a commercial basis) is only permitted if you are running a bed & breakfast.
 Click here for more information about the bed & breakfast industry.

 - You are not permitted to rent out your property to more than four guests at a time.